0%

 For the kitchen, choose sliding windows that are easy to open.
 Install a sliding glass window above your kitchen sink to enjoy the view and get more air circulation.
 A garden window is great for growing fresh herbs and vegetables indoors.

-These large windows have glass on each side that allows the sunlight to reach your plants from every angle.
+These large windows have glass on both sides, allowing sunlight to reach your plants from every angle.
 Double-hung windows are also one of the best options for a kitchen.
 That’s because these windows can be opened from the top or bottom, providing you with more control over air circulation and ventilation while you’re eating or cooking.

-A sliding glass door is another great choice that leads to the outside for patio dining.
+A sliding glass door is another great choice for patio dining.

 Living rooms